We help Microsoft-centric enterprises fully adopt the cloud & adapt to new ways of working.

 • Contactless booking and check-in functionality

-• Your company branding
+• Your company branding.

-Engraved disks – During the pandemic, many restaurant and bar owners scrambled to adopt QR code ordering for contactless service and deliveries.
+During the pandemic, many restaurant and bar owners scrambled to adopt QR code ordering for contactless service and deliveries.
 This same approach is supported by many desk booking apps.

 Not only are they nice and neat, they don’t cost a lot at all and come with different fixings.
 Check out our favourite supplier’s options.